This Resident Evil 3 feels more like a reimagining, not just a remaster

 For those that haven’t touched Resident Evil 2 Remake, Capcom decided to toss away the static camera system of the original Resident Evil trilogy for the more modern over-the-shoulder angle (introduced to the series in Resident Evil IV).

 This fundamentally altered the Resident Evil 2 experience in a few key ways.
-For one, the change improved control.
+For one the change improved control.
 The original static camera angles created amazing and unique visuals for its time, but characters controlled like poorly designed tanks.

 The other huge alteration this camera system swap created was the flow and pacing of the game’s level design.
 In Resident Evil 2 Remake, the level layout didn’t seem too far removed from the intent of the original layout.
 There are differences, but key locations are familiar.